Higher Rate Stamp Duty Bands

 What is UK Stamp Duty?

-Stamp Duty Land Tax (SDLT) is a progressive tax usually paid when purchasing a residential property in England, Northern Ireland and Wales (there’s a separate Land & Buildings Transaction Tax that applies in Scotland).
+Stamp Duty Land Tax (SDLT) is a progressive tax usually paid when purchasing a residential property in England and Northern Ireland (there’s a separate Land & Buildings Transaction Tax that applies in Scotland and Wales).

 When is Stamp Duty paid?